asirmak/NET_MyFinalProject/README.md

 ### Switching to Entity Framework

-To switch from Dapper to Entity Framework, update the IoC (Inversion of Control) container configuration in the `Startup.cs` file.
+To switch from Dapper to Entity Framework, update the IoC (Inversion of Control) container configuration in the `Business\DependencyResolvers\Autofac\AutofacBusinessModule.cs` file.
 This allows you to switch ORMs with minimal code changes, giving you the flexibility to choose the best tool for your needs.

 ## Contributing